raas-dev/configent/README.md

 ## 💣 Up

-VSCode settings and dotfiles are installed per-user.
+VSCode configs and dotfiles are installed per-user.
-**Existing dotfiles at $HOME are overridden without prompting.**
+**Existing dotfiles at `$HOME` are overridden without prompting.**

 Some packages are installed system-wide, thus `sudo` password may be asked.